 -Samuel L. Clemens

-The humorous advertisement led to a morbid prank.
+The humorous advertisement unfortunately led to a morbid prank.
 A local medical student left one of his case studies — the corpse of a boy — on Twain’s porch, along with a note claiming the reward.
-A nervous Twain thought he might be suspected of murder, until the janitor of the medical college came to claim the body and clear the author.
+A nervous Twain thought he might be suspected of murder, until the janitor of the medical college came to claim the body.
 Despite the scare, Twain’s support of baseball in Hartford continued for more than a decade.
-In fact, Twain became a shareholder of the Hartford baseball club in 1887.
+In fact, Twain became an investor of the Hartford club in 1886.

 Later on April 8, 1889, Mark Twain dined with baseball’s “who’s who” at Delmonico’s restaurant in New York City.
 The grand event was a night to remember, drawing heavy publicity.
-The Testimonial Banquet was held in honor of Albert Spalding and baseball players of the “Tour Around the World”.
-Twain was among the guest speakers and gave a rousing speech to the banquet of ballplayers and dignitaries of tnhe world tour.
+The Testimonial Banquet honored Albert Spalding and baseball players of the “Tour Around the World”.
+Twain was among the guest speakers and gave a rousing speech to the banquet of ballplayers and dignitaries.
 His comedic prose garnered a standing ovation.

 “Baseball is the very symbol, the outward and visible expression of the drive and push and rush and struggle of the raging, tearing, booming nineteenth century.”